kr-g/pytkfaicons/README.md

 # note on self-build a local package

-for downloading content from github with [`pygitrab`](https://github.com/kr-g/pygitgrab) a credits file is required.
+- for downloading content from github with [`pygitrab`](https://github.com/kr-g/pygitgrab) a credits file is required.
+- imagemagick is required to convert with [`wand`](https://github.com/emcconville/wand)

 # installation